Hamzapatel01/VibeCheck/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Thanks to all contributors who have helped shape VibeCheck
-- Special thanks to the mental health community for their valuable feedback
-- Built with ❤️ for those on their mental health journey

 ## 📞 Support